Utah Admin. Code R432-100-18 - Emergency Care Service

 support certification, and enough other nursing staff assigned and on duty

-within the emergency care area.
+within the emergency care area; and

-(iii) The emergency nurse supervisor shall
+(iii) the emergency nurse supervisor shall

 participate in internal committee activities concerned with the emergency